 You may participate in the Erasmus+ traineeship program also with a partner institution of your choice.
 You will have to:

 - find the partner institution

 - find a responsible person among the teaching staff of your department

-- write a letter of intent, get it signed from the responsible person in UniGe and in the partner institution.
+- fill in the letter of intent, get it signed from the responsible person in UniGe and in the partner institution.
 Remember that it must be attached to the application form.
 Please, read the instructions in the Important documents section of this page

 Keep in mind that the eligible partner institutions are:

 - higher education institutions holding an Erasmus Charter for Higher Education

 - any public or private organization active in the labor market or in areas such as education, training and youth

 - any non-profit organization or NGO

 - an organization for occupational guidance, professional advice or counseling services

 You cannot choose as your destination: